Names of Zeus: Shango

 The killing weight that strikes the ground with resonant force!

-Shango is represented in a sacred dance that represents all of his deeds and achievements, not dissimilarly to Shiva.
-Worshippers in Yorubaland still wield the oshe or axe of Shango in a symbolic mass dance, with his dual faces elaborating certain mysteries:
+Shango is honored in a sacred dance that reenacts all his deeds and achievements, not dissimilarly to Shiva.
+Worshippers in Yorubaland still wield the oshe, or axe of Shango, in a symbolic mass dance—his dual faces elaborating certain mysteries:

 Shannon pointed out to me that the related Veve of Hevioso represents the horns of the Ram:

-In Santería particularly, Shango is consistently associated with the ram and the color red, symbolic of his connection to Amon and Zeus, but also the sign of Aries and the spring equinox.
+In Santería, particularly, Shango is consistently associated with the ram and the color red—symbolic of his connection to Amon and Zeus, as well as the sign of Aries and the spring equinox.
 He is often invoked for success in sexual matters, being known in the myths as amorous.
-His day is either represented as Friday or Saturday, but often as Thursday in Africa.
+His day is represented as either Friday or Saturday, but often Thursday in Africa.

-In Brazilian traditions, Shango is represented with a bronze crown signifying his place of precedence among the Orisha.
-The four major Nigerian rivers (chief of which is the River Niger) are also Shango’s wives, alluding to his mastery of the elements.
+In Brazilian traditions, Shango is portrayed with a bronze crown, signifying his precedence among the Orisha.
+The four major Nigerian rivers (chief among them the River Niger) are also considered Shango’s wives, alluding to his mastery of the elements.

 THE EARTHLY SHANGO

-In most narratives, Shango was held to be one of the major ancestors of the Oyo Empire.
-He was equated with being the third Alaafin (Custodian of the Palace) who brought all forms of prosperity and power to the realm.
-A war-like and strong ruler, he caused many of the Oyo enemies to fear him.
+In most narratives, Shango is held to be one of the major ancestors of the Oyo Empire.
+He is regarded as the third Alaafin (Custodian of the Palace), who brought all forms of prosperity and power to the realm.
+A warlike and strong ruler, he caused many of Oyo's enemies to fear him.
 In the Yoruba understanding, the fearsome Alaafin was married to Oya (Lilith) and Oshun (Astarte).
 It is due to Oya’s intrigues and persuasion that Shango decided to take power.

 The Shango cult played a vital role in state administration.
-The Alaafin’s position as representative of Shango was exploited to the full as a means of supporting his authority.
-The cult was spread to every town under Oyó influence and organized in a hierarchy centered in the palace at Oyó.
-The Alafin’s Ajales were often themselves Shango priests.
+The Alaafin’s position as representative of Shango was fully exploited as a means of reinforcing his authority.
+The cult was spread to every town under Oyo influence and organized in a hierarchy centered in the palace at Oyo.
+The Alaafin’s Ajales were often themselves Shango priests.

 Trinidad Yoruba, Maureen Warner-Lewis

-His rule only ended when the Palace itself was struck by lightning, prompting a type of apotheosis, or alternatively driven out by the other ruler.
-Hence, in Yoruba traditions, Shango was a physical being that became an Orisha and he was originally a king of the Oyo Empire.
-He brought prosperity to the Oyó empire and later committed suicide by hanging and later revealed himself to the Oyó people as taken his place as an Orisha.
+His rule ended either when the palace itself was struck by lightning—prompting a type of apotheosis—or when he was driven out by another ruler.
+Hence, in Yoruba traditions, Shango was a physical being who became an Orisha.
+He was originally a king of the Oyo Empire.
+He brought prosperity to the realm and later committed suicide by hanging, afterward revealing himself to the Oyo people as having taken his place among the Orisha.
 Fon narratives show a similar story about Hevioso.

 Kabiosile Changó!